Can Bad Weather Affect Car Accident Liability in North Carolina?

 Every driver has a duty to others on the road to maintain control of their vehicle to avoid a wreck.
 The important factor in a bad weather car crash is to prove the driver failed to maintain control of the vehicle due to driver negligence rather than bad weather.
 Drivers must use a level of care that is appropriate for the conditions on the road.

 In certain circumstances, contributory negligence would not act as a complete bar to recovery.
 There are exceptions.
 For example, if the defendant had the “last clear chance” to avoid the accident and failed to exercise reasonable care to do so, then the plaintiff’s negligence is excused and will not prevent his recovery for damages.
+We have tried cases and won many others based on this theory of last clear chance, but it is a complicated legal principal, and you need an experienced North Carolina car accident attorney to help you successfully present it.

 Other ways drivers can be found negligent during bad weather conditions include: